 30 Day Plank Challenge For Beginners

-You increase your strength but because of the small increases it won’t be overloaded or become too much for you.
+You increase your strength, but it won’t be overloaded or become too much for you because of the small increases.

-The beginner 30 day plank challenge is an introduction to the plank which allows you to build your fitness levels steadily.
+The beginner 30-day plank challenge is an introduction to the plank, allowing you to steadily build your fitness levels.
 You can pay special attention to your form to make sure you’re not exercising the incorrect muscles.

-It’s still a challenge, which means that towards the end it will get challenging.
-I want to ask you to stick with it as long as you can.
+It’s still a challenge, which means that towards the end, it will get challenging.
+Please stick with it as long as you can.

-When you really can’t stretch it anymore, stick to your highest number of seconds and try to increase it daily with 5 seconds.
+When you can’t stretch it anymore, please stick to your highest number of seconds and increase it daily by 5 seconds.
 I found that really works for me!

 Do you want to give it a try?
 Print out the plank challenge for beginners image above and get started!